carduelis (goldfinch) hornemanni (after Jens Hornemann, a Dutch botanist)

 The birds kept chasing each other off the prime spots on the feeder, so it was hard to keep track of one given bird, but there were a couple times when the light female was positioned where I could see her well.
 I took a ton of photos and checked all the field marks as carefully as I could.

-After looking carefully at my pictures and comparing them with my field guides and photos and guides on the Internet, and, for good measure, having Sal sort through all the evidence with me, I am convinced I had a female Hoary Redpoll on my feeders.
+After looking carefully at my pictures and comparing them with my field guides and photos and guides on the Internet, and, for good measure, having my wife sort through all the evidence with me, I am convinced I had a female Hoary Redpoll on my feeders.

 The Hoary is on the left.
 You can see how much more fine the streaks on her flanks are compared to the Common on the right.
 There are also fewer and finer marks on the undertail coverts.